paris-saclay-cds/ramp-board/doc/create_new_challenge.rst

 All the submissions will be expected to be stored in the submission directory.
 The user might select any name for their submission.
 At least one sample submission is always given to the users.
 In the
 .. `Iris`: https://github.com/ramp-kits/iris

-example three submissions are given: error, random_forest_10_10 and starting_kit.
+example three submissions are provided: error, random_forest_10_10 and starting_kit.

 example submission directory and its content ......................................

 In Iris example, each of the submission directories include python file called classifier.py letting the user know that their submission should also include classifier.py file.
 The name of the file expected for the submission and its structure will depend on the workflow you chose to use.

-For example, Iris uses forkflow Classifier() (defined in problem.py) and therefore the file in the submission has to be classifier.py.
+For example, Iris uses workflow Classifier() (defined in problem.py) and therefore the file in the submission has to be classifier.py.
 Sample of this file is given to the users as part of Iris challenge.
-It includes the sample functions which classifier.py submitted by the user will also need to include, in Iris example it is:
+It includes the sample functions which classifier.py submitted by the user will also need to include, in Iris example in the starting_kit it looks like this:

     from sklearn.base import BaseEstimator
     from sklearn.ensemble import RandomForestClassifier